Adam Rippon looks back at his role in 2018 Olympics

 Then Rippon – and the sporting world – discovered something very different.

-Rippon, who came out publicly in October 2015, was the first openly gay athlete to represent the United States in Olympic competition.
+Rippon, who came out publicly in October 2015, was the first openly gay athlete to win a medal for the United States in the Winter Olympics, bronze in the team event.
 His highly publicized verbal battles with Mike Pence, then the vice president, about open-mindedness and inclusivity were as memorable as nearly anything anyone did on the ice or snow in Pyeongchang.

 ”If I talk about my Olympics with someone and my experience,” Rippon says, ”they will sometimes bring up my performances or talk about what it meant to them to see someone speaking up and using their voice.
 The further I get away from the Olympics, and my own experiences, the more I understand and more pride I have in what I was able to accomplish.”